Curly Hair Types: How to Find Yours

 What Type of Curly Hair do I Have?

-Knowing which type of curly hair you have is the first step in your journey to achieving the locks of your dreams.
+Knowing which type of curly hair you have is an important step in achieving the curls of your dreams.
+It doesn't necessarily influence which type of product you'll pick, but it will have a strong influence on your routine and how you apply them.
 Once you’ve discovered your curly hair type, you’ll have the knowledge to nail your hair routine.
 Although there are three different curly hair types, there is also a fourth: straight hair.
 Straight hair has no curl pattern and so is very easy to identify.

 Different Types of Curly Hair